eazeldon/la-bar-part-2/README.md

 ### Events

-Events is a commercial for up comming parties and product lunchings
+Events is a commercial for upcoming parties and product launchings

 ### Locations

 Designed to help visitors find the address of the locations

-### Party Imagies
+### Party Images

 Designed to show case the events and parties from different years and their sponsors.